-The University of Central Oklahoma's College of Liberal Arts annual symposium will be held April 3, 2019, offering students the opportunity to present their exemplary writing and research and to participate in other academic and creative activities.
+The University of Central Oklahoma's College of Liberal Arts will host the 35th Annual Student Symposium from 9 a.m. to 3 p.m. on Wednesday, March 29, 2023, offering students the opportunity to present their exemplary writing and research and to participate in other academic and creative activities.
 Classes in the College of Liberal Arts are redirected during the event to allow students to participate and to give classmates the chance to experience the scholarly and creative work of their fellow students.

 This long-standing tradition is one of the most important and visible celebrations of the creativity and scholarship of our students.